Extreme Light-Weight ConstructioN

 Bending-active structure system steps

-The developed construction system can be applied onto complex geometries that are optimized for load-bearing.
-This enables a construction with an outstanding ratio of weight to load-bearing capacity.
-First physical performance tests illustrated that the wave-shaped construction elements transfer the forces so well, that even a paper model with an own weight of only 120g can bear 6kg, over a span width of 40cm, without any difficulty.
-This means a ratio of own weight to load-bearing of 1/50.
+Applying the construction system onto shell geometries results in an outstanding ratio of weight to load-bearing of 1/50.
+Physical performance tests of only paper models with the wave-shaped construction systems transfer the forces so well, that the model with an own weight of only 120g can bear 6000g.